TOILmodular/GARGLER/README.md

 If a CV output is used for pitching a VCO, it is advisable to use the attenuator, since the full range of the output is spanning 10V (i.e. 10 octaves).

 ## Module Build and PCBs
-I added two different versions for the control board here, an "original", and a "Thonk" version.
+I added two different versions for the control board in the folder GerberFiles, an "original", and a "Thonk" version.
 Reason is that for my own module, I am using specific potentiometers - 16K4 series from Supertech Electronics - and 3.5mm jack sockets - MJ-355 from Marushin - available at my local electronics shop.

 However, since most DIY projects for Eurorack modules out there are using potentiometers from ALPHA and so-called THONKICONN jacks, as they are provided by Thonk in the UK, I also created another control board PCB for the "Thonk" version with footprints for those components.